versatiles-org/versatiles-documentation/basics/compendium.md

 # versatiles.org

 The website needs to be developed further:
-- [ ] migrate download.versatiles.org to bunny.net
+- [ ] migrate download.versatiles.org to new V-Server
-- [x] migrate tiles.versatiles.org to bunny.net
+- [ ] migrate tiles.versatiles.org to new V-Server
-- [ ] Check if browsers limit the number of simultanous requests per domain and if multiple subdomains would actually increase loading speed.
 - [ ] add to versatiles.org:
   - [ ] documentation
   - [ ] tutorials